-Dubai is a city determined to retain its heritage while racing at breakneck speed to embrace the 21st century.
-As a vibrant, international city, it encompasses all the good, bad and ugly of any large city.
+Dubai is a city determined to retain its heritage while still racing at breakneck speed to embrace the 21st century.
+As a vibrant, international city, it encompasses all the good, bad and ugly of any sprawling modern metropolis.
 The experience of living and working in Dubai can be most enjoyable and a great adventure if expats leave themselves open to the experience and abide by a few simple rules.

-Here are some pros and cons of living in Dubai.
+Here are some of our pros and cons of living in Dubai.

 Cultural awareness in Dubai

-+ PRO: Muslim country, but other religions tolerated
++ PRO: Islamic country, but other religions tolerated

-Although Dubai is an Islamic emirate, other religions are allowed to be practised (there is a church compound in Jebel Ali with Christian churches and a Sikh temple) but there is a strong warning that proselytising is not tolerated.
-Ramadan, the holy month, will mean shorter hours and lots of iftar parties in the evening after the fast is broken.
+Although Dubai is an Islamic emirate, other religions are allowed to be practised (there is a church compound in Jebel Ali with Christian churches and a Sikh temple), but there is a strong warning that proselytising is not tolerated.
+Ramadan, the holy month, will mean shorter hours and plenty of Iftar parties in the evening after the fast is broken.

-- CON: Cultural adjustments needed when in a Muslim country
+- CON: Cultural adjustments needed when in an Islamic country

 The call to prayer five times a day can mean that non-Muslims may have to wait a bit to continue their business until Muslims return from prayer.
-During the holy month of Ramadan work slows to a crawl and most restaurants will be closed during the day or serve a limited menu.
-No alcohol will be served until the fast is broken at sunset.
+During the holy month of Ramadan, work slows to a crawl and most restaurants will be closed during the day or serve a limited menu.

-Arabs are generally gracious people and it is ingrained in their culture to not make anyone lose face.
-Therefore, they say “no” in such gracious ways that sometimes one is not certain that they have said so, and this can be confusing for expats not used to this.
+Arabs are generally gracious people and it is ingrained in their culture to make sure nobody loses face.
+They often say 'no' in such gracious ways that sometimes one is not certain that they have refused, and this can be confusing for expats not used to this.

 Accommodation in Dubai